8 Ways to Get Free and Cheap Haircuts

 If you do a search online or at websites like YouTube, you will find how-to videos for people interested in learning how to cut their own hair.
 There is also a video on how to trim your bangs.

-Different products are marketed as tools to help DYI hairstylists.
+Different products are marketed as tools to help DIY hairstylists.
 For example, the Creaclip is designed to help individuals cut their own hair in layers or trim their own bangs.
 A curved (straight for bangs) clip holds your hair in place as you snip.

-Work at a Salon
+Work at A Salon

 If you have some extra time on your hands and you enjoy having your hair styled, why not try to land a part-time job at your favorite hair salon?
 Not only will you get a discount on any services and products that you receive, but you will also be privy to any modeling jobs.